luigi-massacci/TheGame/README.md

 ##TO DO
 - Implement respwan / better death mechanic
-- something for look?
+- something for look
-- random nodes -> flight/platform - default text
+- random nodes -> flight/platform - default text (+ that thing where is gives quotes?)
-- improving parser - possible to use backspace/arrow keys
 - better "graphics" - colors and good indetation and stuff
-- that thing where is gives quotes?